shubhamjais04/HOUSEWISE/README.md

 What This Project Does
 Takes in details about a house (like bedrooms, bathrooms, square footage) and predicts how much it might sell for.
 I used data from King County, Seattle to train the model.
 Why I Built This
 I wanted to understand how machine learning actually works beyond just theory.
-House price prediction seemed like a good starting point because:
+House price prediction seemed like a good starting point because

 The problem is easy to understand
 There's plenty of data available